MartinLei/MSI_CLOUD/README.md

 1. Start the postgresql container at /dev-tools/posgresql/ ```$ docker compose up```
 2. Run the play server with ```$ sbt run```$.

+# REST API

+See conf/routes for available endpoints.

 # Developing

 ## Linting